 - Clip and sort by category (health and beauty, frozen foods, etc)

 - Sort by the order by aisle of your favorite grocery store

 What You’ll Need:

-The Binder: I recommend making the small investment ($15 or so) on a heavy duty binder, like this one by Case It.
+The Binder: I recommend making the small investment ($15 or so) on a heavy duty binder.
+I recommend the Case It Binder.
 It zips closed, keeping your pages safe from spilling all over the parking lot or cart if it gets dropped.
 I also love this one because it has a small file folder section in front, where you can tuck the current week’s sales flyers and a pouch for your calculator, note pad, pen, scissors, etc.

 Baseball Card Sleeves: You’ll clip up all or some of your insert coupons and slip them into baseball card sleeves.
 You can find 25 pages on Amazon for about $9.
 You can also find them sometimes at Dollar stores or at Walmart.
-I highly recommend Currency Sleeves (they are longer pocketed pages for collectible currency) for your printable coupons.
+I highly recommend Currency Sleeves (they are longer pocketed pages for collectible currency, 3 to a page) for your printable coupons.
 This keeps you from having to fold or bend up those printed coupons.
 They fit PERFECTLY in these sleeves.
 You can try Amazon for these or a collectible coin or hobby shop near you may also sell them.